Are you looking to become a qualified accountant? If so, you may wonder which professional accreditation is right for you. CA or ACCA?

 The ACCA examination courses are categorised into three parts – The Fundamental level, The Professional level and an Ethical and Professional Skill Module.

-Each level has a different focus, and you must complete all the levels to qualify as a chartered accountant.
+Each level has a different focus.
+You must complete all the levels to qualify as a chartered accountant.

 There are 3 levels of exams in CA foundation, intermediate, and final.
 Each level of the exam consists of 4 to 8 papers.
 Students should attend the exams in a group system.